-It’s often the South Island that receives the lion’s share of attention in New Zealand tourism, and this isn’t undeserved.
+The South Island usually receives the lion’s share of attention in New Zealand tourism, and this isn’t undeserved.
 There’s picturesque mountains, stunning lakes, and miles of pristine wilderness.
 But this doesn’t mean the North Island doesn’t deserve a look in!
-It’s better for travellers to think of the two islands as oranges and apples; it isn’t really fair to compare them because their offerings are so different.
+It’s better for travellers to think of the two islands as oranges and apples.
+It isn’t really fair to compare them because their offerings are so different.
 A visit to New Zealand isn’t truly complete without experiencing what each has to offer.
 One place you should absolutely add to your list is Gisborne; with fantastic scenery, surf and vineyards, there’s something here for every traveller!

 In many ways, Gisborne epitomises the very best of the North Island.
 Its warm steady climate, beautiful beaches and lush rolling countryside are a contrast to the stark, rugged beauty you often find in the South.
 Sitting high on the northeastern coast of the North Island, it’s a taste of a different side of New Zealand.
 Here, you will find a year-round holiday vibe.
 Its tagline, ‘the Land of First Light’ refers to how Gisborne is the first town in the world to see the sunrise each day (at least during New Zealand’s summer months!)
 If you are an early riser who loves to make the most out of each day, you will find plenty here to occupy you!